vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/harden.md

     - `DURATION` option value is the max duration of the test (seconds)
     - `REQUESTS_PER_SECOND` option value is the number of requests per second.

-1. In either *App Manager* or the `cf app` Watch window, monitor the amount of cpu, memory and disk resources taken for the test.
+1. In either *Apps Manager* or the `cf app` Watch window, monitor the amount of CPU, memory and disk resources taken for the test.

 1. Let your load test complete,